FabioRNobrega/golang-plus-hmtx/README.md

 # Go Messenger Example | Farno

-This is a simple messenger application written in Go with HTMX, inspired by the talk by [BugBytes](https://www.youtube.com/@bugbytes3923) in the live stream on [YouTube](https://www.youtube.com/watch?v=F9H6vYelYyU).
+This is a simple webserver application written in Go with HTMX, inspired by the talk by [BugBytes](https://www.youtube.com/@bugbytes3923) in the video on [YouTube](https://www.youtube.com/watch?v=F9H6vYelYyU).
 I've incorporated some enhancements, including the layout, while retaining the core concepts presented in the video.

 I use: